DirectMessagingTechnologies/docs/docs/docs/apps/googext_overview.md

 The DMTChannelEstimator function takes in the the `channelName` as well as a few optional parameters and returns a projected viewcount of how _a video_ from that given channel will perform in its first 30 days.

-This is helpful for understanding how to project performance for a given channel you might be evaluating in your campaign.
+This is helpful for understanding how to project performance for a given channel you might be considering for collaboration in a media campaign or just for general understanding of how they might perform relative to their follower counts.

 #### DMTChannelFinder()